bmink/microarcade/README.md

 and then keep copying the contents of this framebuffer into the main framebuffer before overlaying sprites.

 A 1K framebuffer generally is too large to be put on the stack so these copies will have to be allocated on the heap.
-To reduce the number of memory allocations and potential fragmentation, a frame buffer pool is provided.
+To reduce the number of memory allocations and potential heap fragmentation, a frame buffer pool is provided.
-Applications can request a framebuffer using ` disp_getframebuf()`.
+Applications can request a framebuffer using `disp_getframebuf()`.
 Framebuffers are released by calling `disp_releaseframebuf()`.
-The size of the framebuffer pool is limited (8 by default), so applications should take care not to use more than they absolutely need and they must have released all all framebuffers they held when they exit.
+The size of the framebuffer pool is limited (8 by default), so applications should take care not to request & hold more than they absolutely need and they must have released all all framebuffers they held when they exit.

 ## Display modes

-Generally, applications are expected to draw into the frame buffer pointed to by `curframe` using the provided functions such as `disp_blt()` (for bliting sprites), `disp_drawbox()` or `disp_puttext()`.
+Generally, applications are expected to draw into the frame buffer pointed to by `curframe` using the provided drawing, sprite bliting and text printing functions.
 Then they are expected to tell the library to send this frame to the display.

 Two modes for sending frames to the display are supported: